Insane Clown Posse: 2012–2014: The Mighty Death Pop! era and appearance on 1000 Ways To Die

 At their 2010 Hallowicked concert, Insane Clown Posse announced that the second new Joker's Card would be The Mighty Death Pop!
 The album has two faces, the first of which was revealed at the Hallowicked concert.
 The Mighty Death Pop! features appearances from Tech N9ne and Hopsin.

 Additionally, the album was released in three variant editions, containing three individual full-length bonus albums.
 The first variant edition, dubbed the Red Pop edition, contains an album of cover songs entitled Smothered, Covered & Chunked, which features appearances by Psychopathic artists Twiztid, Anybody Killa, Blaze Ya Dead Homie, Cold 187um and Boondox, as well as Limp Bizkit frontman Fred Durst and rapper Lil Wyte.
 The second variant, the Black Pop edition, contains the album Freaky Tales, consisting of a single, album-length rap, inspired by Too Short's song of the same name.
-In October of 2012, the group made an appearance on the Spike television series, 1000 Ways To Die, as the horror rock band, Infernal Clown Posse (Episode: Deadliest Kitch).
-The third variant, the White Pop edition, contains the remix album Mike E. Clark's Extra Pop Emporium, which features remixes, outtakes and leftover songs recorded during the Mighty Death Pop sessions; these tracks include appearances by Kottonmouth Kings, Three 6 Mafia, Color Me Badd, Ice Cube, Scarface, Geto Boys, Twiztid, Kreayshawn, Swollen Members and Willie D. ICP said in their December 21, 2012 Hatchet Herald edition that they will be releasing a sideshow EP for The Mighty Death Pop! in 2013.
-The EP is titled House Of Wax set to be released on November 25, 2014 packaged inside The First Six.
+In October 2012, the group made an appearance on the Spike television series, 1000 Ways To Die, as the horror rock band, Infernal Clown Posse (Episode: Deadliest Kitch).
+The third variant, the White Pop edition, contains the remix album Mike E. Clark's Extra Pop Emporium, which features remixes, outtakes and leftover songs recorded during the Mighty Death Pop sessions; these tracks include appearances by Kottonmouth Kings, Three 6 Mafia, Color Me Badd, Ice Cube, Scarface, Geto Boys, Twiztid, Kreayshawn, Swollen Members and Willie D. ICP said in their December 21, 2012 Hatchet Herald edition that they would be releasing a sideshow EP for The Mighty Death Pop! in 2013.
+The EP, titled House Of Wax, was released on November 25, 2014, packaged inside The First Six.